 Price: MSRP $12

-Let’s start our list with the best bell we could find, with the Trigger Bell, you will not need another bell for a while.
+Let’s start our list with the best bell we could find, you will not need another bell for a while.
 This is a brass bell and can easily be attached to drop bars, for increasing the rider’s safety, they are just the best.
-No matter what kind of riding you have planned, mountain biking, trail riding, this bike will come in very handy.
+No matter what kind of riding you have planned, mountain biking, or trail riding, this bike will come in very handy.
+It provides you easy access to ring the bell.
+They even work well on the drop bar bikes

 The bell is made to fit on 20-40mm handlebars, but still, you find a lot of options there.
 Do give this amazing bell a try!